 Check on Source of Parts

-All automotive glass must meet certain Federal Motor Vehicle Safety Standards, but depending on your vehicle and your insurer, you’ll likely have a choice between replacement glass from the original equipment manufacturer (OEM) or from a different manufacturer that is considered an original equipment equivalent (OEE), or “aftermarket” part.
+All automotive glass must meet certain Federal Motor Vehicle Safety Standards (FMVSS), but depending on your vehicle and your insurer, you’ll likely have a choice between replacement glass from the original equipment manufacturer (OEM) or from a different manufacturer that is considered an original equipment equivalent (OEE) or “aftermarket” part.

 It makes sense to ask about any cost savings you might get from using an aftermarket glass replacement, but, especially for windshields, it’s usually best to stick with an OEM model.
 As is the case with other auto body parts, there is some concern over the quality of non-OEM windshields and glass.
 A lot of aftermarket windshields and windows fit poorly.

-Massachusetts laws let you insist your insurer pay for OEM parts if your car has been driven less than 20,000 miles.
+Massachusetts lets you insist your insurer pay for OEM parts if your car has been driven less than 20,000 miles.

-Ask any shop to give you a written promise that all the materials it supplies for your job meet or exceed ANSI Z 26.1 and all pertinent Federal Motor Vehicle Safety Standards.
+Ask any shop to give you a written promise that all the materials it supplies for your job meet or exceed ANSI Z26.1 (that’s the industry standard for repairing and replacing vehicle safety glazing) and all pertinent Federal Motor Vehicle Safety Standards.

 Auto glass is covered under a policy’s comprehensive coverage.
 If you don’t have comprehensive coverage on your vehicle, you can’t claim repairs or replacement on your policy.
 But before you file a claim, find out how much your repair or replacement will cost and compare that to your deductible.
 It’s not worth bothering to make a claim if it doesn’t substantially exceed your deductible.
 And even if it does, you may want to pay out of pocket rather than face the possibility of a hefty premium hike.